TianwenZhou/tianwenzhou.github.io/_pages/about.md

 - *2020.09-2024.06*, Bachelor's degree of science in **Mathematics and Applied Mathematics**, School of Mathematical Science, Beijing Normal University(BNU)

 # 🔥 News
-* [2025.03] Our paper _"ProDehaze: Prompting Diffusion Models TowardFaithful Image Dehazing"_ is accepted to IEEE International Conference on Multimedia&Expo (ICME 2025)!
+* [2025.03] Our paper _"ProDehaze: Prompting Diffusion Models Toward Faithful Image Dehazing"_ is accepted to IEEE International Conference on Multimedia&Expo (ICME 2025)!
 * [2024.07] Our paper _"Difflare: Removing Image Lens Flare with Latent Diffusion Models"_ is accepted to British Machine Vision Conference (BMVC 2024)!

 # 🎖 Honors and Awards